Monday, December 22, 2025

 I’ll go through the other two pages in this brief report in a later post.

-It’s important to tell my story, so society knows what this battle is.
-People must learn and become aware of the human rights being fought for here, for all of us.
+It’s important to tell my story, so society knows what the greater battle is about.
+It’s about our human rights, including to be treated with dignity.
 But the abuse must now STOP.

 How can there be healing when the abuse hasn’t stopped?